-I also wish to thank the Board members and the management and staff of the Group for their hard work, commitment and good performance in the past year.
-On behalf of the Board, I would like to express our sincere appreciation to our shareholders, customers, business partners for their confidence and continued support for the Group.
+I wish to thank the Board members, the management and staff of the Group for their commitment, dedicated services and contributions in the past year.
+On behalf of the Board, I would also like to express our sincere appreciation to our shareholders, customers and business partners for their confidence and continued support for the Group.